In the programming languages discourse, the word "effect" is used with different meanings.

 A type constructor with a single argument $F[T]$ could be considered an operation that takes a type and returns a type.
 Other operations that constructing types are $\times$ for product types and $+$ for sum types, and 1 for unit (a type that holds no information), and 0 for a type that has no members.
 Types built from $\times$, $+$, 1 and 0 can be called algebraic types because they look like terms we use in high school algebra.

-Now, we need to make a mental step away from given programming language, into a world where instead of types talking about specific values in a given language, we have types that talk about all semantics.
-Semantics go beyond all the values that may occur in a given a language, we also have to give meaning to the operations.
+Now, we need to make a mental step away from types in a given programming language, into a world where instead of types talking about specific values in a given language, we have domains of types that talk about all semantics.
+We continue to call these types, though, because types can be used in the abstract to describe mathematical structures.
+Semantics go beyond values, we also have to give meaning to the operations.

 The insight, then, is this: suppose we have a $T$ that represents all semantic values of our programming language, we can think of a "semantic type constructor" $F$ that transform it into a mathematical structure that very accurately describes a notion of computation: